federecio/dropwizard-swagger/README.md

 a Dropwizard bundle that serves Swagger UI static content and loads Swagger endpoints.
 Swagger UI static content is taken from https://github.com/wordnik/swagger-ui

-__NOTE__: current version has been tested with Dropwizard 0.7.1 and Swagger 1.3.2
+Current version has been tested with Dropwizard 0.7.1 and Swagger 1.3.2

+__NOTE__: the project's group id has been changed `io.federecio` and therefore all packages have been renamed accordingly

 License
 -------